mcmah309/stamp-cli/README.md

 Commands:
-  use       Render a template in the registry to a destination directory from      Render a template from as source directory to a destination directory register  Register templates remove    Remove a registered template list      List registered templates help      Print this message or the help of the given subcommand(s)
+  use       Render a template in the registry to a destination directory from      Render a template from as source directory to a destination directory register  Register templates to the registry remove    Remove registered templates list      List registered templates help      Print this message or the help of the given subcommand(s)